allatnot/googlecloud/README.md

 # prefix = the name of folder needs to be created inside the google cloud bucket
 # record = the path where you want to keep the record of the uploaded files.
 # first_upload = 'y' if yes or 'n' if no.

+# rsdgooglecloudbigquery
+# the script creates the google bigquery table based on the schema provided externally as .txt file and uploads the data in it.
+# the class RsdGoogleBigquery creates a RsdGoogleBigquery object which needs following parameter
+# key = the path where google cloud service account key file exists.

+# the method RsdCreateBigqueryTable creates the bigquery table with provided schema, which needs following parameters.
+# table_dataset = name of the dataset followed by project id.
+# table = name of the table
+# schema = the text file where schmea exists

+# the method RsdGoogleBigqueryLoad uploades the table in teh google bigquery table and needs following parameters
+# table_id = table id followed by project and dataset
+# schema = text file that contains the schema
+# file = path to the csv file that needs to be uploaded
+# dispositon = one out of WRITE_TRNCATE, WRITE_APPEND, WRITE_EMPTY, the default parameter is WRITE_TRUNCATE